Breast milk: Benefits

-Though it now is almost universally prescribed, in some countries, in the 1950s the practice of breastfeeding went through a period where it was out of vogue and the use of infant formula was considered superior to breast milk.
-However, it is now universally recognized that there is no commercial formula that can substitute breast milk.
+Though it is almost universally prescribed, in some countries during the 1950s, the practice of breastfeeding went through a period where it was out of vogue and the use of infant formula was considered superior to breast milk.
+However, it is since universally recognized that there is no commercial formula that can adequately substitute for breast milk.
 In addition to the appropriate amounts of carbohydrate, protein, and fat, breast milk provides vitamins, minerals, digestive enzymes, and hormones.
-Breast milk also contains antibodies and lymphocytes from the mother that help the baby resist infections.
+Breast milk also contains antibodies and lymphocytes from the mother that may help the baby resist infections.
 The immune function of breast milk is individualized, as the mother, through her touching and taking care of the baby, comes into contact with pathogens that colonize the baby, and, as a consequence, her body makes the appropriate antibodies and immune cells.

 At around four months of age, the internal iron supplies of the infant, held in the hepatic cells of the liver, are exhausted.
-The American Academy of Pediatrics recommends that at this time that an iron supplement should be introduced, however, other health organisations such as the NHS in the UK have no such recommendation.
-Breast milk contains less iron than formula, because it is more bioavailable as lactoferrin, which carries more safety for mothers and children than ferrous sulphate.
+The American Academy of Pediatrics recommends that at this time that an iron supplement should be introduced.
+Other health organisations such as the NHS in the UK have no such recommendation.
+Breast milk contains less iron than formula, but the iron is more bioavailable as lactoferrin, which carries more safety for mothers and children than ferrous sulphate.

 Both the AAP and the NHS recommend vitamin D supplementation for breastfed infants.
-Vitamin D can be synthesised by the infant via exposure to sunlight, however, many infants are deficient due to being kept indoors or living in areas with insufficient sunlight.
+Vitamin D can be synthesised by the infant via exposure to sunlight; however, many infants are deficient due to being kept indoors or living in areas with insufficient sunlight.
 Formula is supplemented with vitamin D for this reason.